mannamraju/PDF-to-MD-Converter/output/DMAIO-Application-Observability-for-Edge-Deployed-Solutions-270325-191742.md

 | Azure Monitor Container Insights      | Easy.
 Enabled as an extension.                                  | Supported in Azure only          | Automatically of predefined resources.
 [Collection rules can be configured as needed.] | Azure Monitor                |
 | OpenTelemetry Collector               | Medium.
 Deployed using GitOps-based workflow.
 Requires YAML     | Multi-cloud, on-premise, hybrid. | More flexibility.
 Manual or automatic instrumentation.
 [Vast array of open-source collectors available.] | Multiple backends including Application Insights, New Relic, ElasticSearch, Prometheus, etc. |
 | Azure Monitor Edge Pipeline (preview) | Not considered due to its preview status.                       | -                                | -                                             | -                            |

 ---

-## Recommendation

-### Assessment Criteria

-1. It's crucial to account for periodic network interruption between edge systems and the cloud.
-2. Bandwidth limitations: our solution should judiciously transmit telemetry to the cloud.
-3. The system should offer workload visibility with minimal configuration.
-4. The observability system should have the capability to enrich the telemetry for improved consolidation in Log Analytics and Grafana.

-### Result

-Based on the criteria, OpenTelemetry is recommended as the preferred technology.
-OpenTelemetry provides the capability to queue messages in memory or on a file system to handle network interruptions between the edge and Azure, ensuring reliable telemetry transport.
-Furthermore, OpenTelemetry offers flexibility in filtering metrics, logs, and traces, optimizing data transmission by selectively sending specific telemetry types and thereby reducing outbound network traffic from the edge.
-Lastly, it should be noted that Microsoft recommends using the OpenTelemetry Collector as a data processing pipeline and is committed to using OpenTelemetry going forwards.
-You can learn more about this partnership here: [Application Insights OpenTelemetry data collection - Azure Monitor](https://learn.microsoft.com/en-us/azure/azure-monitor/app/opentelemetry-overview?tabs=aspnetcore)

----